Ministry of Jerusalem Affairs (Israel)

-The Minister of Jerusalem Affairs and Heritage is an occasional portfolio in the Israeli cabinet.
+The Ministry of Jerusalem Affairs is an occasional portfolio in the Israeli cabinet.
 It was first established under the government of Yitzhak Shamir on 27 November 1990, with Avraham Verdiger serving as deputy minister, although Avner Shaki had served as a Minister without Portfolio responsible for Jerusalem Affairs since 1988.
 However, the post was abolished by Prime Minister Yitzhak Rabin (who was also the portfolio holder) on 31 December 1992.

 It was brought back in 2001 in Ariel Sharon's government.
 In 2005 the role reverted to being the responsibility of a Minister without Portfolio.
 Between 2013 and 2015 it was combined with the Diaspora Affairs portfolio as the Minister of Jerusalem and Diaspora Affairs.